arifszn/gitprofile/README.md

 ### Projects

 Your public repo from github will be displayed here automatically.
-You can limit how many projects do you want to be displayed.
+You can limit how many projects you want to display.
 Also you can hide forked or specific repos.

 ```js
 // config.js